How is AI used in the UX-design programme?

 How is AI used in the workplace as a UX designer?

-However, a solid understanding of user-centred design principles remains essential, as AI-generated insights still require careful interpretation and human judgement.
+However, UX designers must ensure that AI is used responsibly by considering factors such as privacy, accessibility, transparency, bias, user trust, and user control.
+A solid understanding of user-centred design principles remains essential, as AI-generated insights still require careful interpretation and human judgement.